 Here at The Brook, we have one child who suffers from type 1 diabetes, which makes this day very important to us all.
 This is also why we are making an effort to educate parents, children, and educators on this topic.

 Type 1 Diabetes is an auto-immune condition which renders the body to be unable to produce the natural, needed amount of insulin in the pancreas.
 This means that external amounts of insulin need to be delivered when necessary.
-Unfortunately for this type of Diabetes there is no cure or prevention as it is a condition that can developed at different stages in life.
-It is one of the most common chronic childhood conditions and in extreme cases can become life threatening if not properly cared for.
+Unfortunately for this type of Diabetes, there is no cure or prevention as it is a condition that can be developed at different stages in life.
+It is one of the most common chronic childhood conditions and in extreme cases can become life-threatening if not properly cared for.

 These are some symptoms to help you spot diabetes in yourself and your children:

 If you notice any of these symptoms or they start to occur suddenly, see a doctor immediately.
 Through a quick blood test, they are able to see if you have type 1 diabetes.

 Not only is knowing the condition important, knowing how to be aware and effectively communicate when you are in need is vital.
 In a childcare setting, we are trained to look out for signs, however, it is very important that the children know when and how to communicate their needs so that people are able to help them.
 This means that the children will need to know themselves when they are feeling in need of help to balance their insulin levels.
 Education on their symptoms starts at home.

 Type 2 Diabetes has the same principles as type 1 Diabetes in how the body deals with insulin yet differs as it is a progressive condition.
 Type 2 Diabetes is where the body becomes resistant to the normal effect of insulin and/or gradually loses the capacity to produce enough insulin in the pancreas.
 This type is a progressive condition where the symptoms will become more severe as time goes on and can be a detrimental to the body later in life.